 Wells Fargo has since spent months creating a new idea for thesite, adding features—more green space and connectivity, infrastructure needsfor the area and stormwater retention—which planners and neighborhood groupswanted.
 The concept could call for almost 5 acres of green space, including acentral park.

-The above master plan for the 16-acre site is what was presented to the
+The above master plan for the 16-acre site is what was presented to the Development Review Committee of SPI-12 on Wednesday afternoon. |

 The site falls under the SPI-12 (Special Public Interestdistrict 12) zoning passed earlier this year, which encourages the tallest newbuildings and greatest density close to existing MARTA stations on Peachtreeand by Lenox Square.
 The zoning also encourages more walkability, green spaceand connectivity.